Mighten/CPU_Identification__using_DLL/ReadMe.md

 Source codes for building DLL file

-		-- For those who are found of programming !!
+		-- For those who are fond of programming !!
 		     You may modify these stuff accordingly.